nai-labs/vox_machina/README.md

 The recording system uses:
 - WebRTC MediaRecorder API for capturing audio streams
-- FFMPEG for audio format conversion and mixing
+- FFMPEG for audio format conversion and silence removal
 - Express routes for saving and processing audio data

 ## Development